whitneyburton/portfolios/students/1701-front/john_binning/template.markdown

 *   [Linkedin](https://www.linkedin.com/in/john-binning-289607132/)
 *   [Stack Overflow](http://stackoverflow.com/users/7484758/john-binning)

 I recognize the value of looking professional on social media.
 Social media is a great way to network, and could lead to job leads.
+It influences other people's impressions of you.

 ## E: Feedback and Community Participation